allogic/cpp_linux/README.md

 # c++ linux
-This repository includes several small projects which are designed for simple algorithmic debugging.
+This repository includes several small projects and libraries which are designed for simple algorithmic debugging.